islam95/task-educa/README.md

 - Base rate is USD.
 So all rates are equal to 1 USD

-You can delete the rate by clicking on track icon.
-You can also add the rate by selecting the rate and clicking the "**Добавить**" button below.
+You can delete the rate by clicking on trash icon.
+You can also add the rate by selecting it and clicking the "**Добавить**" button below.

 - Table shows the changes of rates since 2019-08-20.
 - When you add the rate it will add it to the end of the table.
 So don't forget to check the last page of the table.